I tried Bon Appétit’s “Best Chicken Parmesan recipe” and here’s what happened.

 Who doesn’t love Chicken Parmesan?
 Seriously.
 I’ve personally never met anyone.
 It is, by far, one of my absolute favorite foods.
 I love a crunchy cutlet smothered in a delicious, slightly sweet sauce and oozing all over with mozzarella cheese.
 Life is just that much better when I am eating a good chicken parm.
-However, since no restaurant seems to be able to make Chicken Parmesan very well, I have to make it myself when we want it.
+However, since no restaurant seems to be able to make Chicken Parmesan very well, I have to make it myself.

-The series of tests resulted in a recipe that pretty much goes against everything I stand for (or stood for) in my chicken parm.
+The series of tests resulted in a recipe that pretty much goes against everything I stand for (or stood for) in my approach to chicken parm.
 This was incredibly disturbing and equally intriguing.
-So I literally went to the store that night and the next day, I followed the Bon Appétit recipe exactly.
+So I literally went to the store to gather all the ingredients and the next day, I followed the Bon Appétit recipe exactly.
 I was skeptical the entire time.
 It all felt so wrong!

 Bon Appétit has done it.
 They found chicken parm perfection.
 It’s a totally different recipe and technique than I have prided myself on for 20+ years.
 But now, I’m part of the parm revolution.